 Of the 7 common deficiencies in women, iron deficiency usually holds the number one spot.
-Proper iron levels are extremely important to good health and well-being, particularly for women who experience heavy menstrual periods.
-When they don’t get enough iron, they are usually prone to experiencing iron deficiency.
+Proper iron levels are critical to good health and well-being, particularly for women who experience heavy menstrual periods.
+When they don’t get enough iron, they are usually prone to experiencing an iron deficiency.

 Why you need iron

-Iron is a key component in hemoglobin which is the molecule in red blood cells that carries oxygen to every cell in our body.
-Lack of sufficient iron results in fatigue and ultimately iron-deficiency anemia.
+Iron is a key component in hemoglobin, the molecule in red blood cells that carries oxygen to every cell.
+The lack of sufficient iron results in fatigue and, ultimately, iron-deficiency anemia.
 Osteoporosis is a greater risk if you are iron deficient.
 However, too much iron is toxic, especially if used long-term, so I recommend getting your iron from food and only take iron supplements under the watchful eye of your healthcare practitioner.